charlotte-os/charlotte-core/README.md

 # Charlotte Core
 ### The Kernel of CharlotteOS

 Charlotte Core is the kernel of CharlotteOS.
-It is a monolithic kernel that is designed to provide a flexible and low level interface to programs running on top of it.
+It is a monolithic kernel designed to provide a flexible and low level interface to programs running on top of it.

 ### Status